pvasek/kudu-wiki/VSO-vs-Kudu-deployments.md

 Also, it matters in term of reporting issues to the correct set of people:
 - For Kudu, you can use the [Websites forum](https://social.msdn.microsoft.com/Forums/azure/en-US/home?forum=windowsazurewebsitespreview), or open issue in this Kudu GitHub project.
 - For VSO, you should instead use the [Visual Studio Online Forum](https://social.msdn.microsoft.com/Forums/vstudio/en-US/home?forum=TFService), where you will find the right set of experts.

+## Can I host my git repo on VSO and have Kudu build it

+At this time, this is not supported, but it is potentially something that could be supported later.

+In the meantime, the closest you can get is:
+- host your sources in VSO, without any build/deployment semantic (i.e. just a plain repo)
+- Set up your Azure Website to use 'Local Git repository'
+- When you need to deploy, push from your local machine to the Azure Websites repo, where the build will be handled by the Kudu engine